 Understanding tourism through systems approach concept will make the interrelationship that exists between tourism and transport clearer.
 For learning the complexities and multidisciplinary approaches of tourism, different frameworks can be drawn.
-One such approach, which is simple and suitable for understanding tourism is the
+One such approach, which is simple and suitable for understanding tourism is the Uttarakhand Open University

 1990).
-He consider the phenomerion of total singles a system, which is functioning in various environments such as, human, socio-cultural, economical, technological, physical, political legal, etc. According to the Leiper model, there are three major elements in a tourism system; they are tourists, geographical elements and industry.
+He consider as the phenomentow of tourism as a system, which is functioning in various environments such as, human, socio-cultural, economical, technological, physical, political legal, etc. According to the Leiper model, there are three major elements in a tourism system; they are tourists, geographical elements and industry.